 Garish Colors & Noise are big turn offs

-You'll find harmonious soft color palettes with no garish colors (except to make your 'call to' button stand out).
-Too much visual clutter overloads the senses and rather than spend time trying read everything your visitor will bounce (leave without entering your website).
+Too much visual clutter overloads the senses and rather than spend time exploring your website your visitors will bounce (leave without entering your website).

 Let your visitor decide if they want to listen to or watch media.
 No one likes being shouted at, when your website loads and starts generating noise that is what you are doing, shouting at people.

-- Minimise adverts:- World Class Websites don't carry many adverts, they promote their own products, but for the small business paid advertising is a good source of revenue but it has to done carefully.
+World Class Websites don't carry many adverts, they promote their own products, but for the small business and blogs paid advertising is a good source of revenue but it has to done carefully.

 Instant pop-ups are annoying, why work to get someone to land on your page then obscure the content with an instant page wide pop-up?

-- Consistency:- Keep menus on the same place on every page
+Keep menus on the same place on every page.

-- Accuracy:- Visitors need to know where they are going, your labels need to be concise and accurate.
+Visitors need to know where they are going, your navigation labels need to be concise and accurate.

-- Make them workable:- If it is a navigation feature make it a clickable link, if you don't your visitor will think something is broken.
+If it is a navigation feature make it a clickable link, if the cursor changes to indicate a link and it doesn't do something when clicked your visitor will think something is broken.

 Aim for short Paragraphs & readable text.
 If visitors cannot understand what you are saying they will leave.

-Have a look at these extracts from some web development websites landing and about me pages, they forget they are talking to laypeople not their own co-workers so terms such as:
+Have a look at these extracts from some web development websites landing and about me pages, they forget they are talking to laypeople not their own co-workers.